Back to PCOS treatments

 High levels of insulin and testosterone may also prevent the normal development of follicles in the ovaries, with many not developing fully.
 This causes problems with ovulation, so many women have period problems and reduced fertility.

-How to lose weight with insulin resistance and PCOS
+How to manage your weight with insulin resistance and PCOS

-If you are overweight and are looking to shed a few pounds it is important to note that many diets offered by weight loss organisations are low calorie/high carb.
-If your diet is primarily comprised of carbs, this can be problematic with regard to insulin resistance.
-This is because carbs are broken down into glucose and released straight into the bloodstream – raising blood glucose levels, and as mentioned above, PCOS women struggle to manage their glucose levels, which in turn leads to raise insulin in the blood.
+Carbs are broken down into glucose and released straight into the bloodstream – raising blood glucose levels, and as mentioned above, PCOS women struggle to manage their glucose levels, which in turn leads to raise insulin in the blood.
 This causes an increase in androgen production, which will only exacerbate your PCOS symptoms.
-This is why it is important to be careful when selecting what types of food to include in your diet when trying too lose weight.

 Top foods for male fertility diet